v5ma/selfawarenetworks/ref.amplitude.md

 b0132y ctpr.txt:
   14: Like everything that's like below high gamma.
 So like low gamma and high and all the betas and alpha data and delta like those power bands are perhaps you're like low amplitude neurosurgeon set attract coop cooperation because they're low amplitude.
 Widespread firing results in neurons, that sort of like send a love frequency.

-b0167y ctpr.txt:
+b0167y.md:
-  17: It's dimension.
+  33: It's dimension.
 It's the speed of their spin, right?
 The speed the frequency.
 This is feet is like frequency of the oscillation, but it's but it's it's that's inverted to their amplitude, right?
 So if they go faster, they're smaller to go slower and it's then it's, that's bigger.
 It's a bigger effect in that sense, in that sense the the that's a mechanism for.

 b0194y ctpr.txt:
   15: Yeah, that's interesting.
 So this is a question like well what is the tonic oscillation like action potential?
 What is a tonic oscillation action potential like compared to the phasic action potential, right?
 Is the fate does, the phasic action potential have a greater amplitude and a lower frequency or higher frequency in a lower amplitude?